jaxon-php/jaxon-mono/jaxon-examples/README.md

 Cd to the directory and run the `composer install` command.
 This will install the Jaxon packages and their dependencies.

-Configure your web server to give access to the `web` subdirectory.
+Configure your web server to give access to the `public` subdirectory.
 You will then be able to browse the examples.

 That's it.